ChainSafe/lodestar/docs/pages/run/getting-started/quick-start-custom-guide.md

 Repeat the same steps above for `validatorset2` and any subsequent sets of validators you require.
 When complete you should have a similar looking directory tree such as the one below:

-Then, continue to the [**Startup Quickstart Script**](#Startup-Quickstart-Script) section.
+Then, continue to the [**Startup Quickstart Script**](#startup-quickstart-script) section.
 Pay particular attention to startup script example five (5) and (6).

 ### Option 3: Setup validators with mnemonic

 :::warning
-:warning: **TESTNET USE ONLY:** Do not use this method unless you're validating on a testnet.
-Your mnemonic will be stored in plaintext on your server.
+**TESTNET USE ONLY:** Do not use this method unless you're validating on a testnet.
+Your mnemonic will be stored in plaintext on your server, which is unsafe.
 :::

 Optional: If you want to setup validators with your mnemonic.
 Otherwise, skip this step.